4.2. White matter deficits: the cause of stuttering?

 “Myelin formation requires cell recognition to myelinate the appropriate axon, the formation of adhesive contacts, elaboration of vast areas of cell membrane to form myelin sheets, wrapping multiple layers of membrane around axons, and the removal of cytoplasm from between the wraps of myelin to form compact stacks of lipid membrane, all of which might be influenced by signaling from electrical activity in axons. […] This would preferentially myelinate axons that are electrically active and increase the speed of conduction through these functionally active circuits.
 This process could therefore underlie some of the changes in white matter seen in MRI studies.”
 (Zatorre, Fields, & Johansen-Berg, 2012, p.
 8 in the PDF) (return)

-A myelin sheath around an axon makes impulse conduction faster, but it can hardly be the sense of the progressing myelination from birth to adulthood to make the brain faster as a whole – if it was so, all axons could be readily myelinated by birth, as it is the case with some tracts that are, so to say, part of the operating system of the brain.
-Therefore, the assumption that myelination serves for the adaptation of an organism’s behavior to a specific environment is very plausible.
+A myelin sheath around an axon accelerates impulse conduction.
+However, making the entire brain faster can hardly be the function of the progressing myelination from birth to adulthood—if it were so, all axons could be readily myelinated by birth, as with those fiber tracts that, so to speak, form the brain’s operating system.

 to the top